EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 critical personal information, get exposed due to their own insufficient

-.
+care and hack-prone software.
 Next time, when Zuckerberg provides

 false assurances to his followers, he might be tempted to think twice.